hlieberman/debian-jekyll/site/docs/templates.md

     or you can use a variable, using liquid-like variable syntax as in
     <code>{% raw %}{% include {{my_variable}} %}{% endraw %}</code>.

-    Note that unlike usual liquid variable syntax, you cannot have spaces inside the curly braces.

   </p>
 </div>